What Is Franchise Tax?

 States with No Franchise Tax

-Many states do not impose a franchise tax, including:
+Many states impose no franchise tax at all, including:

-This is one reason why states like Wyoming and Nevada are popular choices for entity formation.
-For more on Wyoming's advantages, see our guide on Wyoming LLC advantages.
+This is one reason states like Wyoming and Nevada are popular choices for entity formation.
+For more, see our guide on Wyoming LLC advantages.

 How to Minimize Your Franchise Tax

-While you cannot avoid franchise tax entirely if you are registered in a state that charges one, there are strategies that can help reduce your burden:
+You cannot avoid franchise tax entirely if you are registered in a state that charges one, but you can keep the cost down:

 Franchise Tax vs. Income Tax

-It is important to understand that franchise tax and income tax are separate obligations.
-Many states charge both.
-Franchise tax is a tax on the privilege of existing or doing business in the state, while income tax is a tax on the profits earned in the state.
-A business that operates at a loss may owe zero income tax but still owe franchise tax.
+Franchise tax and income tax are separate obligations, and many states charge both.
+Franchise tax is a charge for the privilege of existing or doing business in the state, while income tax is a charge on the profits you earn there.
+A business operating at a loss may owe zero income tax yet still owe franchise tax, which is exactly why the franchise obligation surprises so many owners.

 How CLS Can Help

-CLS monitors your compliance obligations in every state where your business is registered, including franchise tax deadlines.
-Our compliance dashboard tracks all upcoming deadlines and sends proactive reminders so you never miss a payment.
+CLS monitors your compliance obligations in every state where your business is registered, including franchise tax deadlines and the frequent rule changes covered above.
+Our compliance dashboard tracks upcoming deadlines and sends proactive reminders so you never miss a payment.
 Combined with our registered agent services and annual report filing support, we provide a complete compliance solution.
 Contact us for a free consultation.